Contact Us

 What is “The SPG Structural Generosity Fund?”

-That’s the name of our specific donor-advised fund (DAF) at Charityvest.
+That’s the name of our specific donor-advised fund (DAF).
 Think of a donor-advised fund as a dedicated investment account just for charitable giving.
 When we put money into this account, it’s officially and permanently committed to charity.
 While it sits there, the money can be invested so it grows tax free.

 However, we don’t let it sit for long.
 We distribute all funds in our account to charities in under one year from the date of deposit.
 It’s a great tool because it lets us set aside our charitable funds immediately, handle all the legal compliance smoothly, and then quickly deploy that money to the exact organizations we want to support.